Symphony No. 2

 The full score and Tchaikovsky's piano duet arrangement of the Symphony, were published in volumes 15Б (1954) and volume 47 (1956) respectively of Tchaikovsky's Complete Collected Works, edited by Semyon Bogatyrov.
 Both the original and the revised versions of the scores are included.

 The full score of the original version of the Symphony was deliberately destroyed by Tchaikovsky in 1880, as he informed Eduard Nápravník in September 1880: "The Second Symphony can only be performed in its new form, as I have destroyed the old score" .
 He also told Pyotr Jurgenson that he had “burned the old score, and if Bessel is pig-headed then he will get neither the old nor the new [version].
 If there's any dispute, I don't think he would take it into his head to reconstruct the destroyed full score from the parts, which are kept in the library of the [Russian] Musical Society” .

 The whereabouts of the autograph full score and the composer's piano duet arrangement of the revised version are unknown.
-However, Tchaikovsky's arrangement of the Symphony's first version for piano duet is preserved in the Glinka National Museum Consortium of Musical Culture in Moscow (ф.
+However, Tchaikovsky's arrangement of the Symphony's first version for piano duet is preserved in the Russian National Museum of Music in Moscow (ф.
 88, No. 56) [view].

-The Second Symphony is dedicated to the Moscow section of the Russian Musical Society, who awarded 300 roubles to Tchaikovsky for its first performance.
+The Second Symphony is dedicated to the Moscow section of the Russian Musical Society, who awarded 300 rubles to Tchaikovsky for its first performance.

-According to Modest Tchaikovsky and Nikolay Kashkin the main theme of the second movement was based on music for the wedding procession of Huldbrand and Berthalda from Act III of Tchaikovsky's 1869 opera Undina .
+According to Modest Tchaikovsky and Nikolay Kashkin, the main theme of the second movement was based on music for the wedding procession of Huldbrandt and Berthalda from Act III of Tchaikovsky's 1869 opera Undina .
 The central section of this movement is the Russian song 'Keep on Spinning, My Spinner' (Пряди, моя пряха).